maciekbanas/maciekbanas/README.md

 I ❤️ R programming. ❤️ objected-oriented approach with `R6` and experimenting with `JavaScript` in `shiny`.

 I train calisthenics 💪.

-In free time I play (or rather would like to) 🎻, 🎸 and 🪈.

 Have beautiful family: 👩‍🦱 & 👧👦👦👦👦👶 kids.

 🔭 I’m currently working on [GitAI](https://github.com/r-world-devs/GitAI) and [GitStats](https://github.com/r-world-devs/GitStats) projects.